Telstra mobile plans: price, data and best value options compared

 Reasons to sign up

-You can take advantage of a good Telstra deal: As an example, Telstra’s $45 SIM Kit isn’t usually great value because it only comes with 25GB of data (a pricey $1.80 per GB), however, this plan is currently on sale for $20 per month and you get 50GB instead of 25GB for the first three recharges.
+You can take advantage of a good Telstra deal: As an example, Telstra’s $49 SIM Kit isn’t usually great value because it only comes with 25GB of data (a pricey $1.96 per GB), however, this plan is currently on sale for $17 per 28 days and you get 55GB instead of 25GB for the first three recharges.

 You can commit and pay upfront for a 365 day plan: Telstra’s prepaid plans are some of its better-value options, especially so when the telco is offering a discount and/or extra data on the first few recharges.
-For example, the 365 day $320 SIM Kit is currently discounted to $280 with 230GB of data, which makes it reasonably good value.
-This plan is equivalent to $23.33 per month with 19GB of data per month – enough for most users.
-Be aware that when it comes time to recharge the cost does go back up to $320 for 165GB of data – so we recommend shopping around for a better deal when it comes time to recharge.
+For example, the 365 day $350 SIM Kit currently comes with 260GB of data instead of the usual 165GB, which makes it significantly better value.
+This plan is equivalent to $29.15 per month with 21.6GB of data – enough for most users.
+Be aware that when it comes time to recharge, you’ll only get 165GB of data for $350 – so we recommend shopping around for a better deal when your first year is up.

-You only want a phone service at the lowest price: Telstra has a unique prepaid plan called Pre-Paid Mobile Casual $35 which costs $35 for six months, with the (big) caveat that it only provides 350MB of data.
-This plan wouldn’t work for a lot of people because of the very small data allowance, however it could be perfect for someone who just wants phone service at the lowest price.
+You only want a phone service at the lowest price: Telstra has a unique prepaid plan called $39 SIM Starter Kit which costs $39 for six months, which is only $6.50 per month.
+However, the (big) caveat is that it only provides 390MB of data.
+This plan wouldn’t work for most people because of the very small data allowance, however it could be perfect for someone who just wants Telstra phone service at the lowest price.

 Reasons to not sign up